This glossary explains terms in the Medicare program.

 Department of Health and Human Services (HHS)

-A federal agency that administers programs for protecting the health of all Americans, including the Medicare, Medicaid, and Children's Health Insurance Programs.
+The federal agency that oversees CMS, which administers programs for protecting the health of all Americans, including Medicare, the Marketplace, Medicaid, and the Children’s Health Insurance Program (CHIP).

 An X-ray exam of the breast in a woman who either has a breast problem or has had a change show up on a screening mammogram.